-Fifth grade English introduces the students to literary genres and styles of writing.
-The students begin the year reading and writing memoirs.
+English 5 introduces literary genres and styles of writing.
+The girls begin the year reading and writing memoirs.
 They then switch genres and study The Phantom Tollbooth, a novel that introduces allegory and figurative language.
 The students practice the steps of the expository writing system by writing paragraphs analyzing a chosen character or motif.
-In the winter, the fifth graders read and analyze short stories.
-Through annotation and thematically focused small group discussion the students learn to form and express opinions supported by textual examples and quotations.
-In the spring, the fifth grade studies poetry.
-The students read and analyze a selection of classic and contemporary poems.
+In the winter, Grade 5 reads and analyzes short stories.
+Through annotation and thematically focused small group discussions, the girls learn to form and express opinions supported by textual examples and quotations.
+In the spring, the students study poetry through reading and analyzing a selection of classic and contemporary poems.
 They learn about metaphors, similes, sensory details, rhyme schemes, personification, alliteration, and other poetic devices.
-The entire class memorizes, studies, and performs an assigned poem.
-Each student also must memorize an assigned poem and write an expository paragraph about the central theme of the piece.
-The fifth grade English school year culminates in the creation and presentation of poetry portfolios—each student shares a collection of at least ten original poems in a variety of styles that she has created and workshopped in English class.
-Students leave the fifth grade with an appreciation of a range of writing styles and their effects.
+Each girl also must memorize an assigned poem and write an expository paragraph about the central theme of the piece.
+The school year culminates in the creation and presentation of poetry portfolios.
+Each student shares a collection of at least 10 original poems in a variety of styles that she has created and workshopped in class.
+Girls leave the fifth grade with an appreciation of a range of writing styles and their effects.
 Throughout the year, nightly independent reading reinforces the developing reading and analysis skills of the students and builds good habits and the ability to choose age-appropriate and varied works of literature.

-English 6 introduces students to public speaking, debate, and the study of Shakespeare.
-The speeches and speech writing curriculum studies great speeches, looking at context, content, rhetoric, figurative and descriptive techniques, and delivery.
-Analytical paragraphs give students an opportunity to examine a chosen speech in great detail and practice the systems of the writing process.
-The students also present their chosen speech to the class, to practice public speaking.
-All students memorize and perform the Gettysburg Address.
-The speech writing component challenges the students to examine their beliefs and knowledge base to create an original speech that uses the rhetorical devices they study.
-Final speeches are presented to the class, and the top four speeches are presented to the Middle School.
+English 6 introduces public speaking, debate, and the study of Shakespeare.
+The girls study great speeches, looking at context, content, rhetoric, figurative and descriptive techniques, and delivery.
+Analytical paragraphs give students an opportunity to examine a chosen speech in detail and practice the systems of the writing process.
+The students also present their chosen speech to the class to practice public speaking.
+The speech writing component challenges the girls to examine their beliefs and knowledge base to create an original speech that uses the rhetorical devices they study.
+Final speeches are presented to the class, and the top four are presented to the Middle School.
 Through close analysis of Roll of Thunder, Hear My Cry, sixth grade students learn to identify and interpret themes such as racism, redemption, and irony.
 The unit culminates in a series of debates about the novel’s challenges to the reader and to American society.
-Sixth grade English’s study of speech and debate concludes with Shakespeare’s play about the importance of public speaking: Julius Caesar.
+The course concludes with Shakespeare’s play about the importance of public speaking: Julius Caesar.
 The students read and discuss the play, memorize and perform a monologue, and write an expository paragraph explaining their assigned speech.
-Throughout the school year, students are challenged to connect the texts they read to contemporary issues and the concept of civil engagement.
-They leave sixth grade English having learned to present their ideas to the world with poise, clarity, and eloquence.
+Girls are challenged to connect the texts they read to contemporary issues and the concept of civil engagement.
+They leave English 6 having learned to present their ideas to the world with poise, clarity, and eloquence.

-English 7 engages students in the development of critical literary analysis and interpretation, as applied to a variety of novels, short stories, poetry, and plays studied throughout the year.
-Writing is an important component of this course, and students have the opportunity to express their thoughts and ideas in connection with the literature studied.
-This class incorporates the study of different grammatical concepts and new vocabulary words into a number of writing assignments throughout the year.
-Texts studied in English 7 include: Lois Lowry's The Giver, George Orwell's Animal Farm, Arthur Miller's The Crucible, and William Shakespeare's A Midsummer Night’s Dream.
+English 7 engages students in the development of critical literary analysis and interpretation, as applied to a variety of novels, short stories, poems, and plays studied throughout the year.
+Writing is an important component of this course, and girls have the opportunity to express their thoughts and ideas in connection with the literature studied.
+The class incorporates the study of different grammatical concepts and new vocabulary words into a number of writing assignments throughout the year.
+Texts studied in English 7 include Lois Lowry's The Giver, George Orwell's Animal Farm, Arthur Miller's The Crucible, and William Shakespeare's A Midsummer Night’s Dream.

 English 8 engages students in the study of a variety of literary styles.
 Students grow as thinkers and crafters of creative and critical writing.
-The goal underlying the work of the entire year is to broaden students’ love of language: its power, complexity, and many uses.
-Students begin the year by reflecting on Harper Lee’s words: “You never really understand a person until you consider things from his point of view...
+The goal is to broaden students’ love of language: its power, complexity, and many uses.
+Girls begin the year by reflecting on Harper Lee’s words: “You never really understand a person until you consider things from his point of view...
 Until you climb inside of his skin and walk around in it.”
-Texts studied include: Romeo and Juliet by William Shakespeare, To Kill a Mockingbird by Harper Lee, and A Tree Grows in Brooklyn by Betty Smith.
+Texts studied include Romeo and Juliet by William Shakespeare, To Kill a Mockingbird by Harper Lee, and A Tree Grows in Brooklyn by Betty Smith.

 By studying the relationship between a literary work and its social and historical contexts, students come to a deeper understanding of their own place in the world and gain appreciation and empathy for the range of human experience.

-Writing Skills provides an opportunity for our freshmen to review, hone, and improve their grammar expertise.
-At the beginning of the year we begin our studies with sentence diagramming—a dynamic and challenging way to approach syntax, and the students learn a great deal about the English language.
+Writing Skills provides an opportunity for girls in Grade 9 to review, hone, and improve their grammar expertise.
+We begin our studies with sentence diagramming—a dynamic and challenging way to approach syntax, and the students learn a great deal about the English language.
 The students diagram grammar forms like prepositional phrases, compound predicates, and prepositional phrases.
-Once they are comfortable with these concepts, the students move on to the next units covering punctuation and common grammar pitfalls called Megablunders.
-We want students to leave this course with a solid grammar foundation and techniques they can apply to their writing in all courses.
+Once they are comfortable with these concepts, the girls move on to the next units covering punctuation and common grammar pitfalls called Megablunders.
+Students leave this course with a solid grammar foundation and techniques they can apply to their writing in all courses.

 This college-level course provides students with the tools to read and analyze critically a range of prose selections and develop an awareness of rhetoric in the class readings as well as in their own writing.
-While the primary focus of the class is non-fiction, students will engage with dense, provocative, and, sometimes controversial texts in a variety of genres, from classic novels such as Adventures of Huckleberry Finn and The Great Gatsby to book-length works, essays, short stories, and speeches from more contemporary writers like Junot Diaz, Maxine Hong Kingston, Joan Didion, John.
+While the primary focus of the class is non-fiction, students engage with dense, provocative, and, sometimes controversial texts in a variety of genres, from classic novels, such as Adventures of Huckleberry Finn and The Great Gatsby, to book-length works, essays, short stories, and speeches from more contemporary writers like Junot Diaz, Maxine Hong Kingston, Joan Didion, John.
 F. Kennedy, and Ronald Reagan.
-In addition to studying prose, the class will learn to analyze visual texts, including political cartoons and propaganda posters, and will construct complex and well-supported arguments on current cultural issues such as the role of technology in education and the importance of satire to critique and alter public conversations.
-Students will write informally and will have many opportunities to work in shorter forms and to write at-home assignments, but at heart this class is a college composition course, and they will therefore complete several timed essays each month.
-Revision, including peer and instructor reviews and the writing of multiple drafts, will be an important part of most assignments.
-Much will be demanded of students, both in terms of the academic workload and the ability to be open-minded to the acquisition of new skills, but by the end of the course they will have received the tools necessary to become superior readers and communicators.
+In addition to studying prose, the class analyzes visual texts, including political cartoons and propaganda posters, and constructs complex and well-supported arguments on current cultural issues such as the role of technology in education and the importance of satire to critique and alter public conversations.
+Students write informally and have many opportunities to work in shorter forms and to write at-home assignments.
+At heart this class is a college composition course, and they therefore complete several timed essays each month.
+Revision, including peer and instructor reviews and the writing of multiple drafts, is an important part of most assignments.
+Much is demanded of the girls, both in terms of the academic workload, and the ability to be open-minded to the acquisition of new skills.
+By the end of the course, the students have received the tools necessary to become superior readers and communicators.